-Certarus Ltd.
+Certarus

-On December 22, 2022 we announced that we had entered into an arrangement agreement with Certarus (the "Arrangement Agreement"), pursuant to which we have agreed to acquire Certarus for a total acquisition value of \$1.05 billion, including the assumption of outstanding senior bank credit and leases of Certarus.
-Certarus is a rapidly growing North American over-the-road distributor of low carbon fuels, including compressed natural gas ("CNG"), renewable natural gas ("RNG") and hydrogen.
-You can read more about the business of Certarus starting on page 29.
+On December 22, 2022 we announced that we had entered into an arrangement agreement with Certarus (the "Arrangement Agreement"), pursuant to which we agreed to acquire Certarus for a total acquisition value of \$1.05 billion, including the assumption of outstanding senior bank credit and leases of Certarus.
+Certarus is a rapidly growing North American over-the-road distributor of low carbon fuels, including CNG, RNG and hydrogen.
+You can read more about the business of Certarus starting on page 25.

-Under the terms of the Arrangement Agreement, Superior will acquire all the outstanding common shares of Certarus pursuant to a plan of arrangement.
-Pursuant to the plan of arrangement, each shareholder of Certarus will receive \$12.15 cash per common share of Certarus for 41.5% of the Certarus common shares they hold and 1.185365854 common shares of Superior per common share of Certarus for the remaining 58.5% of the Certarus common shares that they hold.
-As a result, the Certarus shareholders will receive approximately \$353 million in cash and \$500 million of Superior common shares priced at \$10.25 per share, representing approximately 17% pro forma ownership on a fully diluted basis.
-The transaction is expected to close in the first half of 2023, subject to customary closing conditions, including approval under the Competition Act (Canada).
+Under the terms of the Arrangement Agreement, Superior acquired all the outstanding common shares of Certarus pursuant to a plan of arrangement, with each shareholder of Certarus receiving \$12.15 cash per common share of Certarus for 41.5% of the Certarus common shares held and 1.185365854 common shares of Superior per common share of Certarus for the remaining 58.5% of the Certarus common shares that they held.
+As a result, the Certarus shareholders received approximately \$353 million in cash and \$500 million of Superior common shares priced at \$10.25 per share, representing approximately 17% pro forma ownership of Superior on a fully diluted basis.
+The Certarus Acquisition closed on May 31, 2023.